SlowBubble/MidiChordSheet/README.md

 ## P1

+- Display k, k-1, ....
+  - Need more design for what info is needed and how to convert.
 - pickup measure for chords.
   - Need to use v2 for chord parsing.
 - Display a chord at the start of a measure even if it did not change from the last measure.